TIBCOSoftware/snappydata/docs/install/system_requirements.md

 - Locally running X server.
 For example, an X server implementation like, XQuartz for Mac OS, Xming for Windows OS, and Xorg which is installed by default for Linux systems.

+## Python Integration using pyspark
+-	The Python pyspark module has the same requirements as in Apache Spark.
+The numpy package is required by many modules of pyspark including the examples shipped with SnappyData.
+On recent Red Hat based systems, it can be installed using `sudo yum install numpy` or `sudo yum install python2-numpy` commands.
+Whereas, on Debian/Ubuntu based systems, you can install using the `sudo apt-get install python-numpy` command.

+-	Some of the python APIs can use SciPy to optimize some algorithms (in linalg package), and some others need Pandas.
+On recent Red Hat based systems SciPy can be installed using `sudo yum install scipy` command.
+Whereas,  on Debian/Ubuntu based systems you can install using the `sudo apt-get install python-scipy` command..
+Likewise, Pandas on recent Red Hat based systems can be installed using `sudo yum installed python-pandas` command, while on Debian/Ubuntu based systems it can be installed using the `sudo apt-get install python-pandas` command.

+-	On Red Hat based systems, some of the above Python packages may be available only after enabling the **EPEL** repository.
+If these are not available in the repositories for your OS version or if using **EPEL** is not an option, then you can use **pip**.
+Refer to the respective project documentation for details and alternative options such as Anaconda.

 ## Filesystem Type for Linux Platforms